jeffdinsmore/TreatFlavors.Solution/README.md

 _Please check the .csproj file to ensure the proper framework you are running and change if necessary as described in the Setup section_

 _Please check the appsettings.json file to ensure the proper password to your MySQL Workbench and update as necessary as described above_

+_Please verify the admin username and password and change if desired as described above_

 _Any known issues, please reach out to Jeff Dinsmore by email at hello@jeffdinsmore.com._